tpascarella/sr50/docs/careers/job-search.md

 ### - The best way to have your application considered

 The best way to have your application considered is to have a personal recommendation from someone with the power to make decisions.
+If you are submitting a resume into a pile of other resumes, you have already lost.

 If you are applying to a startup, message the founder on LinkedIn!

-If you are submitting a resume into a pile, you have already lost.
+Relationship networking pays off far more than typical LinkedIn networking.

 ## Interviewing

 Give yourself as many unfair advantages as possible in the interview process, for example:

 - Dress slightly better than the people interviewing you
-- Research the company you are applying for (what they do, GlassDoor ratings, etc)
+- Research the company you are applying for (what they do, their GlassDoor ratings, etc)
-- Prepare for common interview questions, keep a Google Doc of answers on another tab
+- Prepare for common interview questions.
+Keep a Google Doc of answers on another tab
+- Have a list of 5 questions you have for them.
+Ask about the people and the technical skills they want from employees.
+- Show up on time. (duh)
+- Remember this is an interview for THEM as much as it is for you.
+You are selling your time and energy (Your most valuable resource and another really valuable one) in exchange for something as common as money, keep that in proportion.

 ## Negotiating an Offer